Expert advice for Licence to Alter

 - Gain a comprehensive understanding of the proposed works

-- Protect your building and any of other leaseholders
+- Protect your building and any of the other leaseholders

 - Ensure the leaseholder complies with the licence to alter agreement